imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 ### Comparison with Stage I

 This is a digest of the changes made since the Stage I research and report:
-- Drop Ewasm and Openethereum
+- Drop Ewasm and OpenEthereum
 - Abandon the idea of measuring individual instructions in favor of measuring marginal cost
 - Provide a more confident answer to the feasibility of the method and an alternative gas cost schedule

 ## Estimation Method

 In this section we describe in detail the method applied to estimate the gas costs.

+The two EVM implementations used for the estimation are [`geth`](https://github.com/ethereum/go-ethereum) and [`evmone`](https://github.com/ethereum/evmone).
+[`nethermind`](https://github.com/NethermindEth/nethermind) has been chosen as the next to be treated, results for which will be given in a supplement to this document.

 ### `measure_total` instrumentation